suvelocity/PromiseChallenge/tips/test2.md

-##  Can create a new Declare instance"
+##  Can create a new "Declare" instance
 * classes are used to create instances